 The cell wall of fungi is comprised of chitin, a biological polymer which also makes up the cell walls of crustaceans and arthropods.
 Like chitin, cellulose is also a biological polymer but it makes up the cell walls of plants.
 So, just how plants can be the main ingredient of paper, mushrooms can be too!
 Polypore mushroom species like Ganoderma, Fomitopsis, Trametes and other tree-dwelling fungi can be ethically harvested to make mushroom paper.
 The process is fairly simple and offers a fun and environmentally sound hobby.
-Stay tuned for our upcoming DIY mushroom paper workshops!

 While many mushrooms can produce dyes not all can do so as they must contain a water-soluble pigment that is resistant to sun and washing.
 As with other natural dyeing, mushrooms are broken into small pieces and simmered down in a dye bath.
 A 1:1 ratio with a protein fiber, silk, wool and mohair to name a few, and dried mushroom matter works very well.
 Phaeolus schweinitzii or dyers polypore, is a commonly found dye mushroom in Michigan and produces beautiful yellow to deep green (with mordant) colors.
 To learn more about mushroom dyeing stay tuned for some of our upcoming mushroom dye workshops!